 TA6 form changes: frequently asked questions

-The new guidance released by National Trading Standards Estate and Letting Agency Team (NTSELAT) on material information is driving transformation across all those involved in the home buying and selling process.
+The National Trading Standards Estate and Letting Agency Team (NTSELAT) has released new guidance on material information.
+This is driving transformation across the home buying and selling process.

-For example, Rightmove - the UK’s largest online real estate portal – has recently updated its requirements for new listings to ensure compliance with the new guidance.
+For example, Rightmove has recently updated its requirements for new listings to make sure they comply with the new guidance.

 We released an updated version of the TA6 form in March 2024 to reflect the changes put forward by NTSELAT.

-“For many members of the public, specialist conveyancing solicitors and their teams are the face of the legal profession, ensuring that hundreds of thousands of home moves can take place annually,” said Law Society chief executive Ian Jeffery.
+“For many members of the public, specialist conveyancing solicitors and their teams are the face of the legal profession, ensuring that hundreds of thousands of home moves can take place annually,” said our chief executive Ian Jeffery.

 “Conveyancing work is at the heart of a larger buying and selling process for homes and that process is undergoing long-term change, driven by technological advances and public policy.